sagemath/sagewiki_to_gh-2022-10-10/days25.5.md

 == About Sage ==

-A recent video screencast of Sage given by William Stein, the initiator of Sage, at Sage Days 25 in India :
+A recent video screencast given by William Stein, the initiator of Sage, at Sage Days 25 in India :

   * [[http://vimeo.com/13986940|Introduction to Sage: History, Goals, Demo]], 49 min.